slobzheninov/Glyphs-Scripts/README.md

 ### Point Counter
 Shows how many points are there in each layer of the current glyph.
 Useful for fixing interpolation.

+### Kern to max
+For the current pair in the edit view, sets the kerning to maximum.
+Maximum is the half width of the narrower layer in the pair.
+Useful for kerning (but not overkerning) stuff like .T. or 'A'

 ### Overlap Nodes
 Very specific tool that helps to solve kinks on terminals between narrow and normal widths.
 Converts this: